Financial Crimes Enforcement Network (“FinCEN”), Treasury.

 Estimated Total Annual Burden: 23,615 hours.

-When the final rule was published in November 2016, the number of financial institutions affected by the rule was estimated at 5,000.
-FinCEN has since revised the estimated number of affected financial institutions upward to account for all domestic financial institutions that could potentially maintain correspondent accounts for foreign banks, and to ensure that all U.S. financial institutions are conducting their due diligence and not processing transactions that may involve DPRK financial institutions.
+FinCEN's estimated number of affected financial institutions accounts for all domestic financial institutions that could potentially maintain correspondent accounts for foreign banks, and is designed to ensure that all U.S. financial institutions are conducting their due diligence and not processing transactions that may involve Iranian financial institutions.

 There are approximately 23,615 such financial institutions doing business in the United States.
-As noted, this revision should not have a significant impact on a substantial number of small entities.
-In addition, all U.S. persons, including U.S. financial institutions, currently exercise some degree of due diligence in order to comply with existing U.S. sanctions programs applicable to North Korea.
+In addition, all U.S. persons, including U.S. financial institutions, currently exercise some degree of due diligence in order to comply with existing U.S. sanctions programs applicable to Iran.

 Request for Comments: Comments submitted in response to this notice will be summarized and/or included in the request for OMB approval.
 All comments will become a matter of public record.
 Comments are invited on: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or other forms of information technology; and (e) estimates of capital or start-up costs and costs of operation, maintenance and purchase of services to provide information.